slaclab/lume-ace3p/README.md

 workflow = Omega3PWorkflow(workflow_dict, input_dict, output_dict)
 workflow.run_sweep()
 ```
-LUME-ACE3P will internally sweep through the combinations of input parameters provided and write the desired outputs to the 'sweep_output_file' provided.
+LUME-ACE3P will internally sweep through the combinations of input parameters provided and write the desired outputs to the `sweep_output_file` provided.
+See the [Omega3PWorkflow object](#LUME-ACE3P-Python-structures-advanced-users) section for more details on the class usage.

 As of now, LUME-ACE3P does not support checkpointing and each workflow evaluation is run serially (future vesion may allow multiple concurrent evaluations).

 </details>